-Limited access to provincially-based detoxification services has been a recognized barrier to effective client care.
-Where detoxification services are available, some communities have reported concerns with the cultural appropriateness of these services, as well as difficulties accessing them due to long wait lists.
+Limited access to provincially-based withdrawal management services has been a recognized barrier to effective client care.
+Where these services are available, some communities have reported concerns with the cultural appropriateness of them, as well as difficulties accessing them due to long wait lists.

 In some cases, ensuring appropriate access requires clarification of funding responsibilities for these services between federal and provincial levels of government.
-In cases where medically based withdrawal management is not being offered by provinces, some communities
+In cases where medically based withdrawal management is not being offered by provinces, some communities have expressed interest in providing withdrawal management in their community.
+This is a highly complex area of service, requiring a comprehensive approach to ensure client safety.